amidaware/trmm-docs/docs/install_server.md

     1. Per [RFC 1304](https://datatracker.ietf.org/doc/html/rfc1034) special chars in domain names are not allowed (like _ ).
 Only a-z 0-9 and the hyphen (-)
     2. Avoid sub-sub domains greater than 4.
 (Best: rmm.example.com Good: rmm.corp.example.com Bad: rmm.corp.xyz.example.com) Country TLDs like `co.uk` count as one layer.

-#### Update Recommendations

-!!!note
-    We highly recommend staying current with updates (do not lag behind more than 1 major version) while Tactical RMM is still working towards its 1.0 release.<br/><br/>
-    Until we reach production release, there may be architectural changes that may be made to Tactical RMM and only a regular patching schedule is supported by developers.

 ## Option 1: Easy Install on a VPS

 Install on a VPS: DigitalOcean, Linode, Vultr, [Hetzner](https://hetzner.cloud/?ref=wbGs8UQqHVdk) (highly recommended), AWS, Google Cloud and Azure to name a few.